sap-tutorials/Tutorials/tutorials/hana-cloud-cap-add-list-report/hana-cloud-cap-add-list-report.md

 ### Test the services

-1. Choose the `$metadata` option from the *Welcome page*, and you can see a technical description of the service.
+1. Choose the `$metadata` option from the *Welcome page* to see a technical description of the service.

     <!-- border -->![metadata document](09_metadata.png)

-2. You can use different methods in the OData v4 services you have created.
+2. You can use different methods in the OData V4 services you have created.
 Go back to the welcome page for the service and click **`Interactions_Items`**.
 Add the following to the URL:

     ```URL
     ?$search=DE